Smell and health worries over chicken farm plan

 “The thought of having three intensive poultry units, housing 450,000 broiler chickens between them, is causing local people to question the sustainability of such a development.”

-Agents for Mills Ltd, Roger Parry & Partners, say in the design and access statement (DAS): “The proposal is for two broiler units to accommodate 120,000 birds.
+Agents for Mills Ltd, Roger Parry & Partners, say in the design and access statement: “The proposal is for two broiler units to accommodate 120,000 birds.

 “The birds are brought in and remain in the unit for some 42 days and therefore have approximately 7.5 cycles a year.